marcelarosalesj/learning-starlingx/systemd.md

 sleep 600
 python runner.py --run-suite Sanity-Test
 ```
-Note: You need to have `bootimage.iso` and `stx-openstack.tgz` in automation-robot-suite directory.
+Note: You need to have `bootimage.iso` and `stx-openstack.tgz` in automation-robot-suite directory for installation and
+provision steps.
+Then, you need `cirros-0.4.0-x86_64-disk.qcow2` and `CentOS-7-x86_64-GenericCloud.qcow2` for sanity
+test.
+All of that is explained in automated-robot-suite README.md.

 ## References
 * [Converting sysvinit scripts to